 Teenage moodiness can often be confused with signs of drug use.
 This list of broad areas to keep an eye on will help guide you, enabling you to recognize whether your teenager or another family member is using drugs:

 The symptoms depend on the individual including which substance they have been using, how long they have been using the substance and the quantity of use.
 Symptoms include:

-Withdrawal symptoms may be severe requiring inpatient drug rehab for addictions, particularly benzodiazepines, heroin, methamphetamine, oxycodone, and prescription pills.
+Withdrawal symptoms may be severe requiring inpatient drug rehab for addictions, particularly heroin and prescription pills.
 If you are experiencing withdrawal from any of these substances, please seek immediate help.
 Call us on (863) 623-4923

 © Copyright 2019, Detox of South Florida Inc. | All Rights Reserved.